tydickinson29/PRES2iPpy/pres2ippy/analysis/README.md

 generateDatabase.py --> Combines utilization of both KDE density contour and area threshold to build the database.
 Any polygon with an area > the threshold determined by the previous step is saved, along with various information such as area-averaged precipitation, total over extreme, and geospatial information.
 After all dates are tested, the info is put into a Pandas DataFrame and saved in .csv format.

 postprocess.py --> Postprocessing algorithm for the database.
 Groups polygons into similar groups if they have overlapping windows and spatial correlations of >= 0.5.
-See Dickinson et al. (2021) for more details.
+See <a href='https://doi.org/10.1175/JCLI-D-20-0580.1'>Dickinson et al. (2021)</a> for more details.
 Saves the final database in both .csv and .shp formats.